abdulbaquee/To-Do-List-Web-App/README.md

 Use fontawesome for edit and delete button.

 ##### Task 3
-Bootstrap css include into section of html file.
+Bootstrap css included into section of html file.

 ##### Task 4
-Render 2 rows layout for rendering add new task and list of taks.
+Render 2 rows layout for rendering add new task and list of tasks.
 Use unordered lists for showing task

 ##### Task 5
-Add a input box for adding task.
+Add an input box for adding tasks.
 Add new button to save

 ##### Task 6
 Validate input field for empty and even trim input field

 ##### Task 7
-Use localstorage for storing and retriving data if browser refresh
+Use localstorage for storing and retrieving data if browser refresh

 ##### Task 8
 Show couple of comments on the posts, if there are any